Menu

 When properly managed, these are only a few physiological changes a diet can have.
 Studies show that food can impact mental health just as much as physical health.
 This is why Saybrook teaches a whole-person approach to nutrition, considering mental, physical, and emotional factors that may be symptoms of something more significant, such as nutritional deficiency or inadequacy.

-The Role of a Functional Nutritionist
+What is the Role of a Functional Nutritionist?

 An integrative functional nutritionist uses an evidence-based, whole-person approach to create a blend of holistic medicine and health science.
 The practitioner makes recommendations and lifestyle improvements that can improve the patient’s quality of life.